pnpm/tabtab/readme.md

 The system is quite simple (though hard to nail it down, thank you npm).
 A new Bash function is created, which is invoked whenever `tabtab-test` is tab completed.
-This function then invokes the completer `tabtab-test completion` with `COMP_CWORD`, `COMP_LINE` and `COMP_POINT` environment variables (which is parsed by `tabtab.parseEnv()`).
+This function then invokes the completer `tabtab-test completion-server` with `COMP_CWORD`, `COMP_LINE` and `COMP_POINT` environment variables (which is parsed by `tabtab.parseEnv()`).